 - Documentary Stamp Tax: this is commonly set at 1.5 percent of the selling price, or its zonal value or fair market value, depending on which is higher

-- Transfer Tax (Local Treasurer’s Office): this is tax is imposed on the sale, barter, or any other mode of transferring of ownership or title of real property, at the maximum rate of 50 percent of 1 percent (75 percent of 1 percent in the case of cities and municipalities within Metro Manila) of a property’s worth.
+- Transfer Tax Philippines (Local Treasurer’s Office): this is tax is imposed on the sale, barter, or any other mode of transferring of ownership or title of real property.
+If you want to know how to compute transfer tax in the Philippines ,the transfer tax rate is at the maximum rate of 50 percent of 1 percent (75 percent of 1 percent in the case of cities and municipalities within Metro Manila) of a property’s worth.